apitoolkit/apitoolkit-slim/README.md

 ### Getting Started

-To observe outgoing requests, utilize the `observeGuzzle` method of the middleware.
+To observe outgoing requests, utilize the `observeGuzzle` method of the `APIToolkitSlim` class.
 Pass the Slim `$request` object to this method, and it will configure Guzzle with monitoring capabilities.

 ```php
 use Slim\Factory\AppFactory;